wildmountainfarms/solarthing/README.md

 * Runs reliably **24-7**.
 Recovers from connection errors and has verbose logging features.
 * Fully customizable through JSON (**No programming experience required**).
 * Supports CouchDB, InfluxDB, local JSON file, and PVOutput exporting.
+  * Multiple databases can even be used at the same time!
+  * Packets are uploaded in parallel to multiple databases at the same time
 * Can [report Raspberry Pi CPU temperature](other/docs/raspberry_pi_cpu_temperature.md).
 * Easy setup on Linux.
 Runs *without* root.